toddledev/documentation/docs/05-the-editor/05-project-sidebar/index.md

 Displays files you have recently accessed for quick navigation between components, pages and other files.

 ## Content sections
-Each section can be expanded or collapsed and includes a `+` button to create new items (except for themes and settings):
+Each section can be expanded or collapsed and includes a [kbd]+[kbd] button to create new items (except for themes and settings):
 - **Pages**: View and manage all [pages](/building-blocks/pages) in your project.
 - **Components**: Access all reusable [components](/building-blocks/components) in your project.
 - **Services**: Configure API connections to external services like Xano, Supabase or any OpenAPI service.